Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Fridley, MN

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be serviced every few years.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also call a technician if you start to notice any issues, like strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

 You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as you can and don't make drastic temperature changes — only increase or decrease it a few degrees at a time.
+Keep your thermostat as low as is comfortable and don't make drastic changes in the temperature — only increase or decrease it a few degrees at a time.
 If you can, try switching to a smart thermostat.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.